unitedstates/contact-congress/README.md

 * A phone call made to the campaign number
 * A web-initiated call to connect a user's phone number to congress
     * can specify congress person(s) in the api call
-    * can have the user punch in their zip code and look them up
+    * can have the user punch in their zip code and look up their congressional members

 ### Incoming phone calls
 Each new campaign's Twilio phone number needs to be [configured](http://twilio.com/user/account/phone-numbers/incoming) to point to:

     /incoming_call?campaignId=abc-1234

-The user will be prompted to punch in their zip code, the server will locate their members of congress using the [Sunlight Labs locate API](http://sunlightlabs.github.io/congress/legislators.html#methods/legislators-locate), and dial them.
+The user will be prompted to punch in their zip code, the server will locate their members of congress using the [Sunlight Labs locate data](http://sunlightlabs.github.io/congress/index.html#bulk-data/zip-codes-to-congressional-districts), and dial them.

 ### Web-initiated connection calls
 These calls are made from a web form where the user enters their phone number to be connected to Congress (will be prompted for zip code):